 Students are required to undertake their clinical practice in an approved clinical practice setting within Ireland, normally within the students' own work setting.
 Students may also be required to undertake additional placement(s) in order to meet the programme’s learning outcomes.

-The programme is offered full-time over two calendar years via blended learning which is a combination of on-line learning and face-to-face workshops.
+The full-time programme is offered full-time over two calendar years via blended learning which is a combination of on-line learning and face-to-face workshops.
 On completion of Year 1 students have the option of being awarded a Postgraduate Diploma or (if they have achieved the minimum 60% average mark across these modules) may progress onto the second year to complete the MSc programme.

 A blended learning approach is adopted in the delivery of this programme.
 Students are required to attend face to face workshops for a total of 12 days across the programme.
 Students are required to complete a minimum of 1,000 clinical hours before completing this programme.